Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Backdoor Attacks against LLM-embodied Decision Making

 \subsection{Problem Formulation and Design Challenges}

-We first formulate the threat model based on prevalent backdoor attack settings.
-Specifically, we assume that the attacker can gain access to the dataset used for fine-tuning, allowing the insertion of a small fraction of poisoned data.
-Unlike prior research~\cite{xiang2024badchain} that predominantly incorporates backdoor patterns directly within the ICL examples, our approach involves embedding backdoor triggers during the fine-tuning process.
-We categorize the primary challenges in designing backdoor attacks for decision-making systems in two dimensions: attack mechanism and backdoor optimization.
-For the attack mechanism, the challenges include: 1) Operating within realistic scenarios with limited system access, which necessitates a practical and stealthy threat model; 2) Managing a system with multiple components such as LLMs, a RAG database, and perception modules, and functioning within a closed-loop environment, which requires tailored attack mechanisms for each component.
-For trigger design and backdoor optimization, the challenges include: 1) Co-optimizing the backdoor trigger and model parameters for fine-tuned LLMs; 2) In scenario-based attacks, defining an abstract and commonly occurring scenario as a backdoor trigger while ensuring a low false alarm rate on benign input.
-To address these challenges, we design three attack mechanisms targeting different positions in a general LLM-based decision-making system pipeline, including word injection through query prompts, scenario manipulation in the physical environment, and knowledge injection to RAG-based systems, as summarized in Table~\ref{tab:overview}.
-We also propose methodologies to optimize the word-based triggers and scenarios-based triggers for effective and stealthy backdoor attacks.
+We begin by formalizing the threat model in line with common backdoor attack settings.
+Specifically, we assume that the attacker can train or fine-tune a customized model on a specific embodied agent task (\textit{e.g.}, AD or robotics) with designated backdoor triggers, and publish the model on a public platform (\textit{e.g.}, Huggingface~\citep{wolf2019huggingface}) as shown in Fig.~\ref{fig:threat-model}.
+The model demonstrates superior clean performance on the targeted embodied tasks compared to general LLMs and exhibits results comparable to benign fine-tuned models.
+Users may unknowingly adopt this model based on its clean performance.
+Within this threat model, the poisoning rate can be sufficiently high to ensure successful backdoor injection, provided it does not degrade the model's clean performance relative to benign fine-tuning or being unexpectedly triggered during inference.
+Given the problem formulation, We identify the primary challenges in designing backdoor attacks for decision-making systems in two dimensions: attack mechanism and backdoor optimization.
+For the attack mechanism, the challenges include: 1) Operating within realistic scenarios with limited system access, which necessitates a practical and stealthy backdoor trigger; 2) Managing a system with multiple components such as LLMs, a RAG database, and perception modules, and functioning within a closed-loop environment, which requires tailored attack mechanisms for each component.
+For trigger design and backdoor optimization, the challenges include 1) Co-optimizing the backdoor trigger and model parameters for fine-tuned LLMs; and 2) Injecting malicious behavior under a backdoored environment while ensuring a high performance and low false alarm rate on normal scenarios.
+To address these challenges, we design three attack mechanisms targeting different channels in a general LLM-based decision-making system pipeline as shown in Table~\ref{tab:overview}, including word injection through query prompts, scenario manipulation in the physical environment, and knowledge injection to RAG-based systems.